MinorDelay/Programmeerproject/PROCESS.md

 - Today's goal is to make a design document clearly explaining the way I want to handle the abovementioned ideas.

 ## Thursday 7-6-18 / Day 2
+- Updated the readme after the commentary on my proposal.
+- Made the data I have accessible in csv format.
+Now I only need to jsonify it and then I can work with my data.
+This will be a job for tomorrow.
+- There will be a presentation for tomorrow.
+My group is at 11.
+So if there will be extra information online by the time it's 9 AM tomorrow I can do some preparations.